fijas/yii2-rest-api-doc/README.md

 4. Rest Expand: ['expandRelation1', 'expandRelation2'].

 - In case you are using CRUD services, which does not require endpoints to be defined (because they are already predefined inside `yii\rest\UrlRule` - http://www.yiiframework.com/doc-2.0/yii-rest-urlrule.html and implemented inside `\yii\rest\ActiveController`) and you still want to add some description, define in your controller empty methods with the same names (e.g. actionCreate, actionUpdate etc.) and add annotations to them as you would do for other actions implemented by you.

+- The documentation is rendered inside a default layout which can be altered to your liking by specifying the `layout` module option.

 ## Example of annotations